google/docsy-example/content/en/docs/General Information/python_logging.md

 ```
 This is all you need to enable full logging output to the console.

-By default, setup_logging will use the "DEBUG" logging level, if you want to adjust this, you can use the flags from the logging library.
+By default, setup_logging will use the "CRITICAL" logging level, if you want to adjust this, you can use the flags from the logging library.
 ```python
 import coast
 import logging